Bushnell Launch Pro

 One of the major differences between the Launch Pro and most launch monitors out there is how it captures your data.

-Because of this, rather than being placed behind the ball like most launch monitors, it’s placed just a couple of feet to the side of where you’ll hit.
+Because of this, instead of being placed behind the ball like most launch monitors, it’s placed just a couple of feet to the side of where you’ll hit.

 I can’t imagine anyone’s first impression of the Launch Pro being anything other than: “wow, this is absolutely everything I expected it to be.”